Causal feedback strategies for controlled stochastic Volterra systems: a unified treatment: Abstract

 \section{Abstract}

-This paper is concerned with a unified treatment of linear quadratic control problem for stochastic Volterra integral equations (SVIEs), motivated by the various approaches and scattered results in the existing literature.
-A novel class of optimal causal feedback strategy is introduced and characterized by means of a new Riccati system.
+This paper is concerned with a unified treatment of linear quadratic control problem for stochastic Volterra integral equations (SVIEs), motivated by the various approaches and scattered results in the existing papers.
+A novel class of optimal causal feedback strategy is introduced and characterized by means of a new Riccati system whose solvability is carefully discussed.
 To this end, a fundamental function space and an appropriate multiplicative rule among functions are defined for the first time.
 In contrast with the existing works, our unified treatment not only provides a new approach, but also extends or improves the known conclusions in stochastic differential equations, convolution SVIEs, stochastic Volterra integro-differential equations (VIDEs), deterministic VIEs, deterministic VIDEs.
-In addition, an interesting phenomenon is reveal by the current study: for SVIEs the conventional structure of state feedback is replaced by a suitable causal form, and the original state process no longer plays indispensable role in the feedbacks while an auxiliary state process does.
+In addition, we found that for stochastic VIEs, the memory effect in terms of state process in general can not be demonstrated in the feedback controls, even though it holds true for certain deterministic VIEs in the literature.

 \bf Keywords. \rm stochastic Volterra integral equations, linear-quadratic control, optimal causal feedback strategy, Riccati system

 \bf AMS Mathematics subject classification. \rm 93E20, 49N10, 60H20, 45D05